jljl1337/svc-toolkit/docs/troubleshooting.md

 If the package is not working as expected, try uninstalling and installing the package again.

-If the package is installed using pipx, uninstall the package using this command:
+If the package is installed using `pipx`, uninstall the package using this command:

 ```
 pipx uninstall svc-toolkit
 ```

-If the package is installed using virtual environment, uninstall the package by deactivating the virtual environment and delete it.
+If the package is installed using virtual environment, uninstall the package by deactivating the virtual environment and removing it.

 Then, install the package again.
 For installation instructions, see [here](./installation.md).